Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/grid.md

 Gutters can be responsively adjusted by breakpoint-specific padding and negative margin utility classes.
 To change the gutters in a given row, pair a negative margin utility on the `.row` and matching padding utilities on the `.vf-col`s.

-Here's an example of customizing the Bootstrap grid at the large (`lg`) breakpoint and above.
+Here's an example of customizing the VF Design System grid at the large (`lg`) breakpoint and above.
 We've increased the `.vf-col` padding with `.px-lg-5` and then counteracted that with `.mx-lg-n5` on the parent `.row`.

 ```html
 <div class="row mx-lg-n5">